david-wallace-croft/com-croftsoft-core/README.md

 - An adaption to Rust of the Java-based CroftSoft Core Library
 - https://www.croftsoft.com/library/code/
-- Published to crates.io on 2022-07-30
+- First published to crates.io on 2022-07-30
-- README.md updated: 2022-09-16
+- README.md updated: 2022-11-26

 ## Features

 - No dependencies on other crates
+- Artificial Intelligence A* algorithm
 - Financial calculations
 - Mathematical constants and functions
 - Matrix mathematics
-  - Structures, methods, functions, and operators

 ## Documentation